 - When dealing with a strata property, read the strata documents in advance and write in any additional terms/warrants to protect yourself from special levies.

-- Read the property disclosure statement and title search in advance to make sure they are good.
+- Read the property disclosure statement and title search in advance to make sure you are satisfied with them.

 - Given there are any questions that your realtor or mortgage broker can’t answer, make sure to talk to your lawyer or notary in advance!!

-Are you looking to buy?
-Thinking about selling?
-We specialize in multiple offer scenarios.
-Whether you’re looking to beat a subject free offer or obtain a subject free offer, we will walk you through a strategy to ensure you end up on top.
-Call or text us today at 604-765-0376 or email [email protected]
+At Bridgewell Group, we have experience in multiple offer scenarios, and whether you’re looking to beat a subject free offer or obtain one, we will walk you through a strategy to ensure you end up on top.
+If you’re looking to buy or sell in the Greater Vancouver or Fraser Valley areas, then reach out to team Bridgewell Group by calling at 604-319-0200 or email [email protected]